Scalingo/documentation/_posts/addons/2000-01-01-shared-file-system-addon.md

 file has to be downloaded first in your container and then send to the user browser.</blockquote>

+The addon is backed by a S3-like storage facility and is using the [s3fs](https://github.com/s3fs-fuse/s3fs-fuse) to mount a bucket in your containers.
+Thus, accessing your file corresponds to make HTTP calls to the storage facility, creating some overhead compared to direct file access.

 ## Setup

 When you're adding the addon from our dashboard or with our command line tool: